 The company has put in place various fun activities to drive their employees towards wellness.
 With programs like “Dump your Plump” and “Walk to Hawaii” the company also incentivizes its employees’ efforts for embracing a healthy lifestyle with gifts and paid trips.

-Google is very well known amongst the millennials for its workplace health and wellness programs.
+Google is very well known amongst the millennials for its employee health and corporate wellness programs.
 The credit of all of this goes to their on-site gyms and various other wellness facilities.
-Its unique employee wellness program makes sure everything from the nutritious meal to healthcare is within the easy reach of all the employees.
+Its unique corporate wellness programs make sure everything from the nutritious meal to healthcare is within the easy reach of all the employees.

 The company also takes care of its employees’ desire to learn and excel in their profession.
 Googlers can avail various courses like guitar, professional development, languages, singing within the campus.
 It also allows the employees to pursue higher education and resume their jobs after returning.